 If a person dies without a Will – the Administration proceeding must be commenced.
 Administration proceeding is the process where the Surrogate’s Court appoints one of the estate distributes who is qualified to perform administrator’s duties.
 Letters of Administration will be issued by the Surrogate’s Court to such person giving them the authority to collect and distribute the Decedent’s property according to the law.

 Once a person is authorized by the court to perform an administrator’s duties, he or she will basically assume the role of the decedent and will take over the maintenance of the estate.
 Eventually, the administrator will have to distribute the estate in accordance with the Will (if there was one), or in accordance with the intestate law of the state where the estate was processed.
 Also, the administrator’s duties include filing and paying federal and state income tax returns for the decedent and for the estate (whichever is applicable) and any other debts of the decedent, liquidating the estate and distributing proceeds to the appropriate people and other things.
 Non-compliance with estate administrator obligations may result in revocation of your appointment as administrator and other penalties.

 If probate is necessary, then you may come across issues such as a will being contested.
 A will contest is a formal objection raised against the validity of a will.
 A person making a will must be competent to do so (not under any influences or fraud) and must be doing so of his or her own free will.
 In most cases, will contests are usually focused on the assertion that the will does not reflect the actual intent of the testator.
 The contestant may make the argument that the testator was not healthy or in their best mental state at that time.
 If a will is being contested, the services of a probate attorney will likely be needed.

-For more information, please contact estate planning attorney Inna Fershteyn:
+For more information, please contact estate planning and NYC elder law attorney Inna Fershteyn: